What are the best jobs for a Highly Sensitive Person (HSP)?

 For instance, an HSP working as an ER nurse might struggle with the chaotic, noisy environment during emergencies.
 Similarly, a counselor with high sensitivity may find it challenging to balance tight deadlines with quality therapy sessions for clients.

 To mitigate these challenges, highly sensitive individuals must identify workplaces that offer quieter environments or opportunities to decompress during stressful periods.
+Seeking roles that align with their values and provide a sense of purpose can also help them thrive both professionally and personally.

 Careers for Highly Sensitive People